 The primary curriculum is concept-driven and transdisciplinary, where subject areas are taught in connection with one another, retaining the integrity of the disciplines such as English,

-You can read our 2019 Prep to Year 6 Curriculum Guide below.
+Read our Prep to Year 6 Curriculum Guide.

 Our teaching team has designed a literacy program that focuses on teaching basic skills in the early years, using the Victorian Early Years Literacy structure.
 It incorporates programs and strategies such as First Steps, THRASS (Teaching Handwriting, Reading and Spelling Skills), CAFÉ Reading and Highlighting Writing.
 Purposeful reading and writing opportunities come from literacy tasks that are embedded in units of inquiry.

 Our approach to Mathematics includes the teaching numeracy skills and problem-solving strategies.
 We use a combination of teaching methods including online programs and opportunities to apply mathematical skills in practical situations.